-Bottom line: too much CYA means the chlorine in your pool is not going to work as efficiently as it should and you could have a algae bloom.
+Bottom line: too much CYA means the chlorine in your pool is not going to work as efficiently as it should and you could have an algae bloom.
 The ideal range is 30 to 50 ppm (parts per million).
 The concentration should not exceed 100 ppm.
 CYA does not degrade naturally so the only way to get rid of it is to partially empty and refill the pool with fresh water.
 You can also increase backwash times or frequency and follow appropriate water replacement intervals.

 If you have an indoor pool get the tablets that have no cyanuric acid, as this chemical is only used to protect chlorine from sunlight degradation and is intended for outdoor pools.
-You can also use chlorine only tablets if you know that the CYA levels on you pool are way above the recommended range of 30 to 50 ppm.
+You can also use chlorine only tablets if you know that the CYA levels on your pool are way above the recommended range of 30 to 50 ppm.
 Test the water for CYA and you will have the answer.

-If you need help getting your pool chemistry in order you can contact us here for a free estimate for weekly pool cleaning or pool balance.
+If you need help getting your pool chemistry in order, you can contact us here for a free estimate for weekly pool cleaning or pool balance.

 1 thought on “Should I Add Chlorine Tablets To My Pool?”

 It s a very difficult trade off to make canadian pharmacy cialis 20mg Thrombophilia is significantly associated with severe preeclampsia results of a large scale, case controlled study